PacktPublishing/AI-For-Everyday-Automation/Readme.md

 <details open>
   <summary><h2>Requirements for this book</summary>
-    You will need a free account on at least one AI tool (Claude, ChatGPT, or Perplexity).
-The book recommends Claude as the primary tool because of its strong reasoning, file handling, and integration capabilities, but every workflow works across tools.
+    <li>You will need a free account on at least one AI tool (Claude, ChatGPT, or Perplexity).
+The book recommends Claude as the primary tool because of its strong reasoning, file handling, and integration capabilities, but every workflow works across tools.</li>
-A Google account (for Gmail, Calendar, and Drive integrations) is recommended but not strictly required.
+<li>A Google account (for Gmail, Calendar, and Drive integrations) is recommended but not strictly required.
 If your organization uses Microsoft 365, the workflows apply but the integration setup differs.
-Check the Appendix for guidance.
+Check the Appendix for guidance.</li>
-Paid tiers are helpful but not necessary.
+<li>Paid tiers are helpful but not necessary.
 You can follow every workflow using free tiers.
-Upgrading to Claude Pro or ChatGPT Plus removes friction (higher limits, file uploads, more integrations) but is not required to learn or use the workflows.
+Upgrading to Claude Pro or ChatGPT Plus removes friction (higher limits, file uploads, more integrations) but is not required to learn or use the workflows.</li>
   </details>